 One of the main reasons Taiwan managed to keep the spread of COVID-19 at bay was its strict quarantine regulations imposed on people entering the country.
-Anybody flying into Taiwan (apart from those with incredibly rare cases of special dispensation) is required by law to quarantine for 10 days in a quarantine hotel or similar residence before being allowed to mix with the population.
+Anybody flying into Taiwan (apart from those with incredibly rare cases of special dispensation) is required by law to quarantine in a quarantine hotel or similar residence before being allowed to mix with the population.
 The rules have been adjusted recently to respond to the developing local situation.
-Here are ten commonly asked questions regarding quarantining in Taiwan.
+Here are 12 commonly asked questions regarding quarantining in Taiwan.

 1. Who Can Enter Taiwan at the Moment?